yapweijun1996/Multi-Agent-Reporting-System-v1/context.md

 ---

-# API Key Security Notice
-**Important**: This application runs entirely in the browser.
-It requires a Google Gemini API key, which must be provided by the user.
-The key is stored locally and used for all API requests. **The key will not be stored remotely.**
+# Workflow
+1.  **Set API Key**: Enter your Google Gemini API key.
+It will be saved in your browser's IndexedDB for future use.
+2.  **Upload CSV**: Upload a CSV file.
+You will be prompted to give it a unique table name.
+3.  **Manage Data**: The new table will appear in the "Database" panel.
+You can select it to view its data or delete it.
+4.  **Run Analysis**: With a table selected, click "Run AI Analysis."
+The AI agents will process the data from that specific table.
+5.  **View & Export**: The generated report (chart and summary) will appear.
+You can export it as a PDF, which will be named after the analyzed table (e.g., `MyOrders_report.pdf`).

 ---

 # Multi-Agent Responsibilities
-The analysis is performed by a pipeline of three agents working within a single conversational context.
+The analysis is performed by a pipeline of three agents working on the **selected table's data**.

 ## 1. Data Classification Agent
-- **Input**: A sample of the parsed CSV data.
+- **Input**: The table name and a sample of its data.
-- **Task**: Analyzes the data sample to determine its business category (e.g., "Purchase Orders," "Invoices").
+- **Task**: Classifies the data into a business category.
-- **Output**: The identified category name, which is passed as context to the next agent.

 ## 2. Analysis Planning Agent
-- **Input**: The data classification and column headers.
+- **Input**: The classification and column headers.
-- **Task**: Plans a meaningful analysis and generates a Chart.js configuration object to visualize it.
+- **Task**: Generates a Chart.js configuration for a meaningful visualization.
-- **Output**: A valid JSON object for Chart.js.

 ## 3. Report Generation Agent
-- **Input**: The classification and the generated chart context.
+- **Input**: The classification and chart context.
-- **Task**: Writes a brief, insightful summary of the key findings from the analysis.
+- **Task**: Writes a brief, insightful summary of the analysis.
-- **Output**: A one-paragraph text summary.

 ---

-# Key Technologies and Optimizations
+# Key Technologies
-- **Vite** for a modern development server and build process.
+- **Vite**
-- **Vanilla JavaScript (ES Modules)** for a lightweight, framework-free architecture.
+- **Vanilla JavaScript (ES Modules)**
-- **Tailwind CSS** for utility-first styling.
+- **Tailwind CSS**
-- **Conversational AI (`startChat`)**: Ensures context is maintained throughout the multi-step analysis pipeline.
+- **IndexedDB**: Used as a multi-table database engine.
-- PapaParse with Web Worker for streaming CSV parsing.
+- **PapaParse**: For streaming CSV parsing in a Web Worker.
-- Chart.js for interactive charts.
+- **Chart.js**: For interactive charts.
-- jsPDF with compressed JPEG chart images to reduce PDF file size.
+- **jsPDF**: For PDF report exporting.

 ---

-# User Experience Highlights
-- Detailed progress feedback showing each agent's status.
-- Interactive reports combining a chart and an AI-generated summary.
-- **User-provided API Key**: Ensures security and control over API usage.
-- **Offline Report Access**: View, interact with, and export reports without an internet connection.
-- One-click export of rich, lightweight PDF reports.

----

-# Future Directions
-- Hybrid cloud+local AI with lightweight WebAssembly/WebGPU models.
-- Multi-user collaboration and report version control.
-- Intelligent anomaly detection and alerting.
-- Open APIs for integration with enterprise systems.

----

 # Summary
-This system seamlessly integrates modern frontend tech with a powerful, conversational AI agent pipeline to deliver a fully automated, intelligent reporting solution.
-By separating online AI processing from offline report access, it offers a powerful, secure, and user-centric experience.
+This system provides a powerful, self-contained data analysis environment within the browser.
+By combining a flexible, multi-table database with a potent AI agent pipeline, it empowers users to manage and derive insights from multiple datasets seamlessly and efficiently.